 67% are people who effectively influence others;

 The concept of socio-psychological conflict, its nature, types and causes.
-Study of the socio-psychological aspects of the emergence of conflicts in modern organizations on the example of the ITC "Tver representation".
+A study of the socio-psychological aspects of the emergence of conflicts in modern organizations using the example of MTK "Tver Representation".
 Ways to resolve these conflicts.

 thesis, added 08/20/2010

-Social communities various kinds and types as forms of joint life activity of people, forms of human coexistence.
+Social communities various types and types as forms of joint life activity of people, forms of human coexistence.
 Ethnic communities: concept and specificity.
 Interethnic conflicts and their causes.
-The main features of nationalism.
+The main features inherent in nationalism.

-Theoretical prerequisites for the study of charitable activities.
+Theoretical background for the study of charitable activities.
 The modern revival of philanthropy in society.
 Analysis of economic and socio-psychological mechanisms of charitable activities.
 Forms of charitable organizations.

 abstract, added 12/01/2014

 Characteristics of leisure activities.
-Study of the socio-psychological characteristics of adolescence.
-Forms of organization of cultural and leisure activities in younger adolescents.
-The specifics of the activity of a social teacher in the organization of leisure.
+Study of socio-psychological characteristics of adolescence.
+Forms of organizing cultural and leisure activities among younger adolescents.
+Specifics of the activities of a social teacher in organizing leisure time.

 thesis, added 06/10/2010

-Social institutions as historically established stable forms of organizing joint activities of people, their external and internal structure, types and basic principles of activity. family like social institution, current trends in its development.
+Social institutions as historically established stable forms of organizing joint activities of people, their external and internal structure, types and basic principles of activity.
+Family like social institution, modern trends in its development.

 abstract, added 07/26/2009

 Basic concepts of modern socio-cultural activities.
-Public voluntary formations, fund, movements and institutions and their role in the development of the socio-cultural sphere.
+Social-voluntary formations, foundations, movements and institutions and their role in the development of the socio-cultural sphere.
 Features of the socialization of children and adolescents in the cultural and leisure sphere.

 abstract, added 09/11/2014

-The essence of communicative conflicts and their causes.
-The specifics of technologies in social work, methods and forms of managing communicative conflicts.
-Technologies of effective communication and rational behavior, the order of their application in social work.
+The essence of communication conflicts and their causes.
+Specifics of technologies in social work, methods and forms of managing communicative conflicts.
+Technologies of effective communication and rational behavior, the procedure for their application in social work.

 Disclosure modern approaches to the study of socio-political conflicts.
-The main theoretical aspects of the study of racial inequality in the United States.
-Content analysis of television releases of the main media resources of the United States, touching on the topic of the murder of Michael Brown.
+Basic theoretical aspects of the study of racial inequality in the United States.
+Content analysis of television broadcasts of the main US media resources touching on the topic of the murder of Michael Brown.

 abstract, added 08/02/2010

 The period of gerontogenesis and its age limits.
 Stages of aging, their characteristics.
 Requirements for modern socio-cultural activities.
-Development of a program for social and leisure activities for the elderly "A world in which there are no strangers."
+Development of a program for social and leisure activities for older people “A world in which there are no strangers.”

-In his Everyday life we are faced with such heterogeneous and important phenomena for us as communication; role, interpersonal and intergroup relations; conflicts; gossip; fashion; panic; conformism.
-The phenomena listed and similar to them are based, first of all, on the mental activity and behavior of people who interact with each other as social subjects.
-In other words, we are talking about phenomena generated by the interaction of both individuals and their associations - social groups: this is a family, and a production team, and a company of friends, and a sports team, and a political party, and a whole people that make up the population of a particular another country.
+In his Everyday life we are faced with such diverse and important phenomena for us as communication; role, interpersonal and intergroup relations; conflicts; gossip; fashion; panic; conformism.
+The listed and similar phenomena are based, first of all, on the mental activity and behavior of people who interact with each other as social subjects.
+In other words, we are talking about phenomena generated by the interaction of both individuals and their associations - social groups: this is a family, and a production team, and a company of friends, and a sports team, and a political party, and an entire people that makes up the population of a particular or another country.

-Any of the mentioned social subjects - a specific person or a specific social group - interacts with another social subject (subjects) in accordance with certain patterns that have a psychological and at the same time social nature.
-However, this psychological is so closely intertwined with the social that an attempt to separate them in a concrete interaction of people is doomed to failure in advance.
+Any of the mentioned social subjects - a specific person or a specific social group - interacts with another social subject (subjects) in accordance with certain patterns that are psychological and at the same time social in nature.
+However, this psychological is so closely intertwined with the social that an attempt to separate them in a specific interaction between people is doomed to failure in advance.

 For example, the course of a conflict between two students will certainly be influenced by the characteristics of their characters, temperaments, motives, goals, emotions, social statuses, roles and attitudes.
-But; however, factors of a completely different order will be decisive here, namely: the actual behavior of these persons, their mutual perception, relationships, as well as the social situation in which all this takes place.
-Even without a deep analysis, it is clear that each of these factors is, as it were, an alloy of the social and psychological.
-Therefore, the designation "socio-psychological" the best way approaches these factors and their corresponding phenomena.
-In turn, the science that studies such phenomena and their patterns can rightly be called social psychology.
+But; however, the determining factors here will be of a completely different order, namely: the actual behavior of these individuals, their mutual perception, relationships, as well as the social situation in which all this happens.
+Even without a deep analysis, it is clear that each of these factors is a kind of alloy of social and psychological.
+Therefore, the designation “social-psychological” the best way approaches these factors and their corresponding phenomena.
+In turn, the science that studies such phenomena and their patterns can rightfully be called social psychology.

 Here it should immediately be noted that social psychology studies not only socio-psychological phenomena.
-As an applied science, it explores the socio-psychological aspect (or side) of any real phenomena in the life and activities of people in almost all areas.
-This fully applies to the spheres of economy, politics, law, religion, national relations, education, family, etc.
+As an applied science, it explores the socio-psychological aspect (or side) of any real phenomena in the life and activities of people in almost all spheres.
+This fully applies to the areas of economics, politics, law, religion, national relations, education, family, etc.

-In order to show how the socio-psychological aspect relates to aspects of other sciences and how these sciences themselves relate in the study of a particular phenomenon, let us take an ordinary examination as an example.
+In order to show how the socio-psychological aspect relates to aspects of other sciences and how these sciences themselves relate in the study of a specific phenomenon, let’s take a regular exam as an example.
 From the point of view of sociology, this is a type of interaction between representatives of two social groups (teachers and students), aimed at realizing their public and personal interests and goals.
 From the point of view of general psychology, an exam is an episode of mental activity and behavior of a certain individual (subject).
-At the same time, if a teacher is taken as a subject, then the student here will be nothing more than an object of his activity.
-If the position of the subject is assigned to the student, then, accordingly, the teacher becomes the object of his activity.
-From the standpoint of pedagogy, the exam is one of the forms of control over the assimilation of knowledge by students, and from the standpoint of informatics, it is a special case of information exchange.
-And only from the point of view of social psychology, the exam is considered as a specific communication of individuals within their specific social roles and interpersonal relationships.
+Moreover, if the teacher is taken as the subject, then the student here will be nothing more than an object of his activity.
+If the position of the subject is assigned to the student, then, accordingly, the object of his activity becomes the teacher.
+From the perspective of pedagogy, an exam is one of the forms of monitoring the assimilation of knowledge by students, and from the perspective of computer science, it is a special case of information exchange.
+And only from the point of view of social psychology is the exam considered as a specific communication of individuals within the framework of their specific social roles and interpersonal relationships.

-In other words, if the exam interests us as a kind of communication (conflict or contact, role-playing or interpersonal, etc.), during which its participants influence each other, as well as this or that development of their mutual relations, then we must turn to specifically to social psychology.
-In turn, this will allow the use of theoretical knowledge adequate to the problem being solved, the conceptual apparatus, optimal means and methods of research.
-At the same time, in order to understand the whole essence of what is happening during a particular exam, in addition to social psychology, certain knowledge in the field of sociology, general psychology, pedagogy and, of course, in that academic discipline for which this exam is taken.
+In other words, if the exam interests us as a kind of communication (conflict or contact, role or interpersonal, etc.), during which the participants influence each other, as well as one or another development of their mutual relations, then we must turn specifically to social psychology.
+In turn, this will allow the use of theoretical knowledge, conceptual apparatus, and optimal research tools and methods that are adequate to the problem being solved.
+At the same time, to understand the whole essence of what is happening during a particular exam, in addition to social psychology, certain knowledge in the field of sociology, general psychology, pedagogy and, of course, that academic discipline on which this exam is taken.

-Social psychology has relatively recently entered the state educational standard for all pedagogical specialties.
-For a long time, only students of psychological faculties studied social psychology, and most of the domestic textbooks and manuals on social psychology were focused specifically on them.
-In fact, s.p. as a science and a branch of knowledge, it is relevant for all specialists working in the field of "human-to-human".
+Social psychology relatively recently became part of the state educational standard for all pedagogical specialties.
+For a long time, social psychology was studied only by students of psychological faculties, and most domestic textbooks and teaching aids on social psychology were aimed specifically at them.
+In fact, s.p. as a science and branch of knowledge is relevant for all specialists working in the field of “person-to-person”.

 (and you will understand this as soon as we touch on the subject of its study)

 Social psychology as an independent branch of scientific knowledge began to take shape at the end of the 19th century, but the concept itself began to be widely used only after 1908 in connection with the appearance of the works of W. McDougall and E. Ross.
-These authors were the first to introduce the term "social psychology" into the title of their works.
-Some questions of s.p. were set a very long time ago within the framework of philosophy and were in the nature of understanding the features of the relationship between man and society.
-However, the study of socio-psychological scientific problems proper began in the 19th century, when sociologists, psychologists, philosophers, literary critics, ethnographers, physicians began to analyze the psychological phenomena of social groups and the characteristics of mental processes and human behavior depending on the influence of people around them.
+These authors were the first to introduce the term “social psychology” into the title of their works.
+Some questions s.p. were raised a long time ago within the framework of philosophy and were in the nature of understanding the characteristics of the relationship between man and society.
+However, the study of socio-psychological scientific problems proper began in the 19th century, when sociologists, psychologists, philosophers, literary scholars, ethnographers, and doctors began to analyze the psychological phenomena of social groups and the characteristics of mental processes and human behavior depending on the influence of people around them.

-By this time, science was quite "ripe" in order to identify some socio-psychological patterns.
+By this time, science was quite “ripe” in order to identify some socio-psychological patterns.
 But it turned out that the problems posed were very difficult to study within the framework of the then existing sciences.
-Integration was needed.
-And above all - the integration of sociology and psychology, because psychology studies the human psyche, and sociology - society.
+Integration was necessary.
+And above all - the integration of sociology and psychology, because Psychology studies the human psyche, and sociology studies society.

-Regularities are the most significant, recurring phenomena that occur every time, under certain conditions.
+Regularities are the most significant, repeating phenomena that arise every time, under certain conditions.

-G. M. Andreeva defines the specifics of social. psychology as follows: - is the study of the patterns of behavior and activities of people, due to their inclusion in social groups, as well as the psychological characteristics of these groups.
+G. M. Andreeva defines the specifics of social. psychology as follows: - this is the study of patterns of behavior and activity of people determined by their inclusion in social groups, as well as the psychological characteristics of these groups.

-For comparison, the definitions of the American school of social. psychology:
+For comparison, the definitions of the American school of social sciences. psychology:

-SP is the scientific study of the experience and behavior of an individual in connection with the impact on him of a social situation.
+SP is the scientific study of the experience and behavior of an individual in connection with the impact of a social situation on him.

-SP is the scientific study of the relationship of individuals to each other, in groups and in society. (from the book by P.N.
-Shikhirev “Modern joint venture of the USA”)?
+SP is a scientific study of the relationships of individuals to each other, in groups and in society. (from the book by P.N.
+Shikhirev “Modern US SP”)?

-SP - the science that studies how people learn about each other, how they influence and relate to each other (David Myers) - he gives this definition based on the fact that SPs, in his opinion, study attitudes and beliefs, conformity and independence, love and hate.
+SP is a science that studies how people learn about each other, how they influence and relate to each other (David Myers) - he gives this definition based on the fact that SP, in his opinion, studies attitudes and beliefs, conformity and independence, love and hate.